dkerr64/homebridge-yolink/README.md

 >This plugin is not intended to provide safety or security services.
 For critical applications use YoLink's own services and in particular consider their device-to-device capability.
 For example, do not rely on Homebridge or HomeKit to turn off a main water supply in a leak detection -- use YoLink device-to-device.

 >[!NOTE]
->YoLink devices with a model name that ends in -EC are not currently supported.
-This is a limitation of the YoLink User Access Credentials (UAC) API.

->[!NOTE]
 >YoLink have implemented rate limits on their cloud servers that impact any application that uses their published User Access Credentials (UAC) API, including this plugin.
-The current rate limits are 100 requests within a 5 minute period and 6 requests to the same device within one minute.
-If you have certain YoLink devices you are likely to run into these limits and see *warning* messages in the Homebridge log.
-Possible warning message include these:
->
->`[YoLink] YoLink Dimmer (abcdef1234567890) YoLink API error code: 000201 Can't connect to Device (Dimmer.getState)`
->`[YoLink] YoLink Dimmer (abcdef1234567890) YoLink API error code: 020104 Device is busy, try again later.
-(Dimmer.setState)`
->`[YoLink] YoLink Dimmer (abcdef1234567890) YoLink API error code: 010301 Access denied due to reaching limits,Please have a retry later.
-(MultiOutlet.getState)`
->
-> `000201` errors indicate that the LoRa radio channel is busy so the YoLink hub is unable to connect to the device.
-The more devices you have the more likely this is to occur.
-The plugin will retry the request, which is normally successful after a few retries.
-> `020104` errors occur when you send more than 6 requests to the same device within one minute.
-You are likely to run into this with Dimmer switches, IR remote/blaster, and multi-outlet power strips where you may need to send multiple requests.
-> `010301` errors occur when the plugin sends more than 100 requests to YoLink cloud servers within 5 minutes.
->
-> YoLink devices cannot be controlled locally, all requests go through YoLink cloud servers, so there is no workaround to the rate limits.
-See also *network resiliency* section below.
+See discussion in *network resiliency* section below.

 ## Features